 - Pin it for later.

-The easy crochet blanket you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
+The beginner crochet baby blanket you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
 For more information, please, read Terms Page.

 Materials & Tools: